yuroyami/syncplay-mobile/README.md

 Usage is fairly simple:
 - Download the latest release APK from [here](https://github.com/chromaticnoob/syncplay-android/releases/latest).
-- Uninstall any old version you have, then install the latest release APK you downloaded (To make sure installation goes smoothly).
+- Install the APK.
+If any installation issues arise, uninstall the previous version of the app before installing the new one.
 - Open Syncplay.
-- Specify a username of your choice, a room name of your choice (Tell your friends about it)
+Specify a username of your choice, a room name of your choice (Tell your friends about it)
 - Select a server from the list (Tell your friends about this one too)
-- Click JOIN/CREATE Room.
+- Click "Join Room".
 You will be taken to the Room screen.
 You're all set.
 Tell your friends to join the same room and server.
 - Ta-Dah !
 Just load the same video file as your friends and enjoy the synchronized playback.

 ## Roadmap